 I’ve been in the governance, risk, and compliance (GRC) space for some 11 years now, always working for software vendors.
-And still, one of the most consistently frustrating experiences I have is seeing boards and leadership teams choose not to adopt enterprise-wide risk management.
-Often, these business decision-makers are not convinced there is a business value add.
-It’s seen as a value protector at best, but typically a cost.
+And still, one of the most consistently frustrating experiences I have is seeing boards and leadership teams choosing not to adopt enterprise-wide risk management.
+Often, these business decision-makers are not convinced there is a business value-add.
+It’s seen as a value protector at best, but typically as a cost.
 I constantly ask myself, “Why is that?”

 Silos lead to case-by-case approach to GRC, but don’t add intrinsic value

-There is a time dimension too—different silos attract more focus by an organisation at any one point in time.
+There is a time dimension too.
+Different silos attract more focus by an organization at any one point in time.
 So executive attention will shift across the landscape over the years, focusing on what is deemed most critical to business operations at that point in time.
-For example, cyber-security is a hot topic right now.
+For example, cybersecurity is a hot topic right now.

 Consequences of the silo effect

 So when companies end up with a complex landscape of point solutions purchased over time, they end up with:

 - Varying degrees of good fit and agility

 - Different levels of software maturity and supportability